kmanoleff/rectangles/README.md

 - the rectangles are adjacent, meaning sharing a side

 # Input
-- The input  be a set of 8 integers defining the two rectangles.
+- The input should be a set of 8 integers defining the two rectangles.
 The first 4 represent the first triangle, the last 4 the second triangle.
 Each rectangle has a pair of (x,y) coordinates representing the lower left corner and the upper right corner.